-Further treatment can include radiotherapy, anti-oestrogen tablets, chemotherapy and anti HER2 medications such as Herceptin (Trastuzumab).
+In some cases surgery is all that is necessary.
+However, further treatments may be advised to reduce the risk of recurrence.
+Further treatment can include radiotherapy, anti-oestrogen tablets, chemotherapy and Herceptin (Trastuzumab).
 Your breast care nurse may have explained about some of these treatments before your surgery, and can answer your questions about them.